kauranenmikko/PCSetupProject/README.md

 ## What is the aim

-Debian comes with pretty much nothing installed.

-Windows comes with _too much_ crap installed.

-This is a small personal project to install some software on debian, while also attempting to clean up windows settings and remove some unwanted software.
+This is a small personal project to install some software via salt on debian and windows, while also attempting to clean up windows settings and remove some unwanted software.

 This is _NOT_ meant as a absolute way to remove every bad thing from Windows, but more of a proof on concept type personal project.

+The file can be used either locally or applied to slaves.

 ## Prerequisites